Protect Natural Floodplains

 Designation of Resource Conservation Areas

 Lynchburg is a City of Hills, with steeply sloping land, floodways, and flood plains comprising 7.2% of the City.
-Resource Conservation Areas, illustrated in green on the Framework Map, include rivers, streams, wetlands, floodplains, and adjacent steep slopes (25 percent or greater).
-Many of the City’s parklands incorporate significant resource conservation land.
-These areas serve a range of important functions—wildlife habitat, natural stormwater control, active and passive recreation—and are counted among the City’s primary assets.
-The conservation of these environmentally sensitive areas is one of the primary goals of the Plan. (pg.
-55, pg.
-61)
+Resource Conservation Areas, illustrated in green on the Framework Map (PDF), include rivers, streams, wetlands, floodplains, and adjacent steep slopes (25% or greater).
+Many of the City's parklands incorporate significant resource conservation land.
+These areas serve a range of important functions habitat, natural stormwater control, and active and passive recreation are counted among the City's primary assets.
+The conservation of these environmentally sensitive areas is one of the primary goals of the Plan. (page 55, page 61)

-Like other communities in Virginia’s Piedmont region, rivers, stream valleys, and hillsides have had a profound influence on the development of the City’s form.
-The City was founded at a convenient crossing along the James River, the downtown was built on high ground above the floodplain, and later development extended outward from the core along roads following the ridge lines—Rivermont Avenue, Fort Avenue, and Campbell Avenue.
-Neighborhoods developed on the high ground, and railroads—and later highways—followed the contours in the lowlands.
+Like other communities in Virginia's Piedmont region, rivers, stream valleys, and hillsides have had a profound influence on the development of the City's form.
+The City was founded at a convenient crossing along the James River, the downtown was built on high ground above the floodplain, and later development extended outward from the core along roads following the ridge lines-Rivermont Avenue, Fort Avenue, and Campbell Avenue.
+Neighborhoods developed on the high ground, and railroads and later highways followed the contours of the lowlands.

 Both the frequency of bank overflow and flood elevations have risen in these streams.
-The increased impact of floods appears to be due to increased urbanization of stream watersheds, not only in the City, but also in neighboring counties.
-This resulted in an update of the City’s floodplain mapping with new FEMA 100-year floodplain maps being adopted by the City, effective June 3, 2008.
+The increased impact of floods appears to be due to increased urbanization of stream watersheds, not only in the City but also in neighboring counties.
+This resulted in an update of the City's floodplain mapping with new FEMA 100-year floodplain maps being adopted by the City, effective June 3, 2008.
 While the City has permitted development to occur in the 100-year floodplain in the past, it should limit new development in the floodplain in the future and seek to protect existing development that may be affected by flooding.
 As required by dam safety regulations, the City also should monitor and update dam break inundation zones shown in Exhibit 10-1.
-Due to the potential impacts to downstream properties this map should be updated regularly as new information becomes available for public and private regulated dams. (pg.
-113)
+Due to the potential impacts on downstream properties, this map should be updated regularly as new information becomes available for public and privately regulated dams. (page 113)